 Start from Loktak after breakfast and head back to Imphal.
-Once in Imphal, we start our day by exploring the iconic Kangla Fort, the nerve-center of Manipuri culture and heritage.
+Once in Imphal, we start our day by exploring the iconic Kangla Fort, the nerve center of Manipuri culture and heritage.
 After half a day’s walking tour within the Kangla Fort complex, we will again head back to the cloth section of the Ima market.
-This time around, we will take it slow and spend more time talking to the weavers selling different types of Manipuri textile and learn about the methods they use.
+This time around, we will take it slow and spend more time talking to the weavers selling different types of Manipuri textiles and learn about the methods they use.
 Evening free.

 Day 04 Drive Imphal to Kohima

 Today will be a sort of long day as you drive from your Manipur homestay to Kohima, the capital of Nagaland.
 Not long after you leave the outskirts of Imphal, you will notice the scenery change significantly as you leave behind the plains of Manipur and start ascending.
 It will be early evening by the time you reach Kohima.
 Evening free to relax.

 Day 05 Kohima – Khonoma Village Tour – Kohima

 We start our day today with paying a visit to the World War II cemetery of Kohima where the fallen soldiers of the historic battle of Imphal and Kohima are buried.
 From there, we then quickly start for the village of Khonoma.
 While the village is famous for more than one reason, we will spend our time exploring the weaving culture there.

 In Khonoma, we will go for almost a day-long walking tour exploring the village, as we climb up and down its narrow alleyways.
 We will meet the ladies of the village and watch them working their looms.
 Take your time to talk to them, laugh, and learn all you want to, about their weaving techniques.
 And if you feel confident enough, even try your hands at one of their looms too!

 And what’s more, you can even buy handwoven clothes directly from them.
 Talk about the best kind of souvenir :).